 Despite drug charges, prostitution arrests, and losing children to the state, these people don’t quite match the criminal prototype they are often tied to.
 In describing the quality of life they blindly chose in their younger years, the homeless and drug addicted look back from their 30s and 40s in miserable hindsight.
 “If people can read what I have gone through, if it can help them not do what I did, then it’s a great thing.
 Hopefully someone can learn from me,” says Ariel, a mother recovering from crack and heroin addiction.

 Beyond the scars and scabs lies an inner humanity that Arnade delivers to us through “Faces of Addiction.”
 Sympathy becomes a contagious lens through which we view these populations, one which does not judge, generalize, or blame.
 It complicates the definition of an addict and brings the label newfound diversity and individuality.
-Perhaps it does not change modern images of drug addiction, but it certainly changes the way we perceive it.
+Perhaps it does not change modern images of drug addicts, but it certainly changes the way we perceive it.
 The photos say what the words cannot, and the stories provide personal depth that can only be suggested through the sad, blemished faces.